AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/panels.md

 ![The calendar window showing the selected date range.](assets/panel-calendar.png)

+1. Select a date range by selecting first the start date and then the end date.
+   Alternatively, you can select a **[!UICONTROL Preset]** from the [!UICONTROL *Select a preset*] dropdown list.

+2. Select **[!UICONTROL Apply]** to apply the date range to the panel from which you invoked the calendar.
+   Select **[!UICONTROL Apply to all panels]** to apply the date range to all panels in the Workspace project.

+Select **[!UICONTROL Show advanced settings]** to

-You can apply a minute-level date range under the advanced settings of your panel calendar.
-If you are reporting on a date range that spans many days, start time applies to the first day and end time applies to the last day in your range.
+* Optionally specify **[!UICONTROL Start time]** and **[!UICONTROL End time]** other than the default `12:00 AM` (`0:00`) and `11:59 PM` (`23:59`).
+End times always include 59 seconds.
+For a date range that spans many days, the start time applies to the first day of the date range and the end time applies to the last day in your date range.
+Use **[!UICONTROL (Reset time values)]** to reset start and end time to their defaults.
+* **[!UICONTROL Make date range components relative to panel calendar]**.
+If disabled, date range components used in the panel are relative to the current time.
+If enabled, date range components used in the panel are relatve to the panel calendar.
+* **[!UICONTROL Use rolling dates]**.
+If enabled, preset date ranges like Last 7 Full Days dynamically update as current date and time progress.
+If disabled, such presets are not updated once applied.

 ## Drop zone {#dropzone}